If you want to hire the best in Customer Support, you need a novel approach to qualifying candidates—one that tests their mettle.

 High Expectations Raise the Bar for Hiring

-Our support strategy can make things a bit more tricky for us when it comes to hiring new Huggers in Support.
+Our support strategy can make things a bit more tricky for us when it comes to hiring new Supporters.
 We strive to find that Goldilocks and the Three Bears type of “just right.”
 An ideal candidate can get shit done (GSD) when out of the queue and be a true Queue Boss (™) when they’re in the queue.
 Hiring someone for a senior support position can make this even more complicated.
 This is because as you grow in your support career, you’re more likely to be managing a team and less likely to be in the queue regularly.
 And while it’s usually more obvious if someone can GSD during the interview process, how do you know if someone can manage a queue?

 We kept thinking, “What would happen if we put a real queue in front of our support candidates?”
 Obviously we couldn’t just let them loose on our real customers, so how could we possibly see how someone would manage a growing queue?
 How do they keep their head above water when everything’s on fire?
 How do they prioritize tickets to know what to work on next?